sourceduty/Sourceduty_Notepad/README.md

 > Alex: "*This is my favorite and smartest custom notepad project so far.*"

 > "*The files are converted to .txt.
-Open a PDF as a .txt file.*"
+Open a .pdf as a .txt file.*"

 #
 ### Related Links